Uploading Samples using CSV file

 ||

-To upload the shipment to a proposal, move the .csv file to one of the supported locations:
+To upload the shipment to a proposal, move the .csv file so somewhere on the Diamond filesystem, eg:

 - Home directory